College Republican Constitution

-Nominations of candidates for office in the CR shall be made from the floor by any member in good standing.
+Section 1 Nominations of candidates for office in the CR shall be made from the floor by any member present.

-All officers shall be elected at a regular CR meeting between November 15th-December15th, to be announced at the meeting no less than two weeks in advance.
+Section 2: Election All officers shall be elected at a regular CR meeting during the spring semester.
 Officers shall be elected by an absolute majority for those present and voting, who are members held in good standing.
-Officers will hold their position for a full calendar year unless otherwise noted.
+Newly-elected officers will hold their position for the following Academic year.

 Article V: Advisors